anvshrnikhil/Simple-and-Efficient-LCM-website/README.md

 GCD is done by using EUCLIDEAN method and can be take less time

-LCM can be done for any number and it can be done for large numbers also.
+LCM can be done for more numbers and it can be done for large numbers also.

 No additional softwares like java,python,etc... are not required.